 However, Barzal tied it just 31 seconds later as he scored from the right side off a pass from Pulock for his 15th.

-Dal Colle then put the Islanders ahead when he deflected Pulock's point shot past Quick with 2:23 left for his second NHL goal.
-Nelson's empty-netter 52 seconds later sealed the win and ended the Islanders' two-game skid (0-0-2).
+Dal Colle then put the Islanders ahead when he deflected Pulock's point shot past Quick with 2:23 left and Nelson's empty-netter 52 seconds later sealed the win and ended the Islanders' two-game skid (0-0-2).

 The second — and final — meeting of the regular season between the Metropolitan Division leaders and the last place team in the Pacific had a playoff feel throughout.
 Even though Los Angeles outshot New York 36-32, most of the shots were from the outsides as both teams were conscientious of surrendering the slot and prime scoring areas.

 The Islanders started quickly, outshooting the Kings 8-1 in the first 6:24, capped off by Cizikas' rebound goal, his 12th, at 6:09.